Dominik-97/curriculum-vitae/index.md

 ## About

-Working as **automation development lead** on various in-house and external projects at Denevy, mostly focusing on test automation, process automation and reporting. <br>
+Working as **automation development lead** on various in-house and external projects at Denevy, mostly focusing on **test automation**, **process automation** and **reporting**. <br>

-My goal is to help businesses suceed by driving improvements in both business and technical areas and providing technical training to share my knowledge.<br>
+My goal is to help businesses suceed by driving improvements in both business and technical areas and providing technical training to share my knowledge with others. <br>

 I am an estabilished professional with more than 5 years of experience in both startup and corporate environment in IT space with proven track record of participating on sucessfull projects throughuut its lifecycle, ranging from internal tools to boost productivity to building software with international presence which keep helping people worldwide with areas such as marketing or product management or telecomunications. <br>

+If I am not helping teams with automations I focus on **product management** to help streamline the other essential parts of product lifecycle and to help the business to get the maximum out of the project by delivering high quality product and boosting team satisfaction.

 ### Specialized in